MGRanjithKumar/ticket-owl/README.md

 # Ticket Owl

+*An alternate explaination of how to use this can be found on my website [here](https://www.fernandomc.com/posts/ticket-owl-tool-check-website-changes/)*

 Let's say you want to see when some arbitrary text appears or dissapears from a website and be notified via email or text.

 Maybe you need to: